Elf: Oh no!

 - In Nathan Barley, Dan accidentally knocks a pair of scissors onto his barbers' cat, stabbing it in the head.
 This of course, was shortly after his barber explained that the cat was important to him because he'd bought it for his dead wife.

-- In an episode of Peep Show, Jez acidentally runs over the dog of a girl he was going out with and spends most of the episode trying (and failing) to get rid of the body without her finding out, including trying cremating the poor animal... which leads to Jez eating it's charred body while claiming it's turkey in front of the owner and her family until they find out.
+- In an episode of Peep Show, Jez acidentally runs over the dog of a girl he was going out with and spends most of the time trying (and failing) to get rid of the body without her finding out, including trying cremating the poor animal... which leads to Jez eating its charred body while claiming it's turkey in front of the owner and her family until they find out.